midshipman/twilio-retell-serverless/README.md

 This project is simply one function that you can configure on your Twilio phone number.

+Added functions:
+- summarize the call and send it via SMS and email
+- include a sample Airline prompt to change the flight
+- use Airtable form to modify prompt, and update it for agent

 **Note** This is a typescript project, the output is in the `dist/` folder

 Configure the retell `agent_id` as **either** an environment variable or a query parameter.
 The query parameter will take precedent.